gammu/gammu/docs/manual/project/install.rst

 Python
     - http://www.python.org/
-    - Gammu has a Python bindings
+    - Gammu has a Python bindings, see :ref:`python`.

 SQLite + libdbi-drivers with SQLite
     - http://www.sqlite.org/
-    - needed for testing of SMSD using libdbi driver (libdbd-sqlite3)
+    - needed for testing of SMSD using libdbi driver (libdbd-sqlite3), see :ref:`testing`.

 glib
     - http://www.gtk.org/